 Can I refund or exchange my tickets?

 Sydney Writers’ Festival regrets that it is not possible to refund completed bookings, except as required by law or in accordance with the LPA Ticketing Code of Conduct.
 Exchanges are only permitted to another performance of the same event.
 Any exchanges must be made at the original point of sale and may be subject to exchange fees and availability.

 If you can’t access your e-ticket(s), please contact the Sydney Writers’ Festival Box Office at least one hour prior to the event to have a ticket reissued.

 What happens if I am running late for an event?
 Do I get a refund on my ticket?

-Being late affects the participants and the rest of the audience.
+Being late affects the event participants and the audience.
 Sydney Writers’ Festival reserves the right to exclude latecomers to certain events or to admit them only during a suitable break in the proceedings.
 Check the time on the ticket and plan ahead.
 Sydney Writers’ Festival regrets it is not possible to refund a missed event.

 The ticket prices listed on the website are inclusive of GST and credit card charges do apply.
 As a registered charity, Sydney Writers’ Festival charges a transaction fee to cover the costs associated with providing our booking facilities.
 We endeavour to keep our booking fees as low as possible.

 Every effort has been made to ensure program details are correct; however, details are subject to change where necessary and without notice.
 Please be advised that event speakers and or content may be subject to change.
 We cannot refund these tickets if the event is still taking place.

 Please refer to our Changes page on swf.org.au.